mongodb/specifications/source/sessions/snapshot-sessions.rst

 =================================================

-Drivers MUST set the readConcern ``level`` and ``atClusterTime`` fields (as outlined above) on all commands in a snapshot session even commands like insert and update that do not accept a readConcern.
-This ensures the server will return an error for invalid operations, such as writes, within a session configured for snapshot reads.
+Drivers MUST set the readConcern ``level`` and ``atClusterTime`` fields (as outlined above) on all commands in a snapshot session, including commands that do not accept a readConcern (e.g. insert, update).
+This ensures that the server will return an error for invalid operations, such as writes, within a session configured for snapshot reads.